HIBC2017/WANNAFIX/README.md

 P.S this script must be run under an administrator user to operate correctly depending on the environment that you're attempting to execute it in.

 # TO DO LIST
-1) Reboot is required after disabling SMB, need to rectify this problem [✓]
+1) Reboot is required after disabling SMB, need to rectify this problem! [✓]